toddaustin07/edge_envisalink/README.md

 - The Additional Partition Commands that you can select from the panel device details screen are in random order (Edge issue)
 - Settings field changes may result in multiple duplicate notifications to the driver (Edge issue); temporary workaround is 15 second wait between changes
 - Switches and status attributes may not get initially set correctly when devices are first created (Edge issue).
 However they will eventually correct themselves as DSC updates are received, and/or an arm/disarm cycle is completed
+- Incorrect or no state shown in SmartThings app (dashboard) for smoke detectors (and possibly CO as well) due to known SmartThings issue